badrullami/active-syncronization/README.rst

 ==================      ===============
 Method                  Description
 ==================      ===============
-onBeaconMonitoring	    this method is used for receive information from cubeacon server/devices when enter/exit signal
+onBeaconMonitoring	    this method is used for receive information from cubeacon server/devices when enter/exit beacon signal.
 ==================      ===============

 List Resource